PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Preliminaries

 \subsubsection{Decision Loss}

-To measure the error in decision-making, the notion of regret (also called SPO Loss \cite{elmachtoub2021smart}) has been proposed and is defined as the difference in objective value between an optimal solution (using the true but unknown cost vector) and one obtained using the predicted cost vector:
+The concept of regret (also known as SPO loss \cite{elmachtoub2021smart}) has been introduced to quantify the error in decision-making.
+It is defined as the gap of the objective value between the true optimal solution $\bm{w}^*(\bm{c})$ and the optimal solution acquired using the predicted coefficients $\bm{w}^*(\hat{\bm{c}})$.
+Formally, it is represented as: